foambubble/foam/docs/katex-math-rendering.md

 # Katex Math Rendering

-Apart from using the method mentioned in [[math-support]], we can also use KaTeX to render our math equations in foam.
+Apart from using the method mentioned in [[math-support]], we can also use KaTeX to render our math equations in Foam.
 The caveat is: we can't rely on GitHub Pages to host and deploy our website anymore, because the plugin we'll be using to let Jekyll support KaTeX doesn't play well together with GitHub Pages.

-The alternative solution is to using [[vercel]] for building and publishing our website, so before you start integrating KaTeX into your foam project, please follow the instructions to host your foam workspace on [[vercel]] first.
+The alternative solution is to using [[vercel]] for building and publishing our website, so before you start integrating KaTeX into your Foam project, please follow the instructions to host your Foam workspace on [[vercel]] first.

 ## Adding required plugins

-Add the plugin `jekyll-katex` to your foam workspace's `_config.yml` and `Gemfile` if you haven't done so already.
+Add the plugin `jekyll-katex` to your Foam workspace's `_config.yml` and `Gemfile` if you haven't done so already.
 For detailed instructions, please refer to the `#Adding a _config.yml` and `#Adding a Gemfile` in [[vercel]].

 ## Loading KaTeX JS and CSS